The 25 Finest Indian Movies of 2019

 AIJAZ KHAN | HINDI | DRAMA

 Hamid makes it to the list purely from the subject matter it brings to attention and rises as one of the most important films of recent years.
 It adapts itself from a play and narrates itself much like an onscreen play with access to various locations.
-Its neutral tone prevents it from a political inclination and it stays completely focused at telling the story of the humans in Kashmir.
+Its neutral tone prevents it from a political inclination and it stays completely focused on telling the story of the humans in Kashmir.
 Talha Arshad Reshi gives an impressive performance as Hamid, the protagonist of the film, and is brilliantly supported by Rasika Duggal as Ishrat who proves her craft, yet again.
 Vikas Kumar is someone you’d want to see more of after Hamid as he is largely unexplored as an actor.
 Hamid is probably the film which rewards him with a significant amount of screentime.
 A couple of elements feel heavily improbable but once they’re embraced for the sake of the story’s propulsion, Hamid becomes a good watch.

 Also Related to Finest Indian Movies 2019 – The 20 Best Indian Movies of 2019